Convex-Dev/convex.cljc/README.md

 Convex Lisp source code goes through 4 steps: reading, expanding, compiling, and executing.
 A context is needed for handling such operations.
 The result of an operation is either a valid result or a handled error.
 There should never be an unhandled exception coming from the CVM.

-Going through the whole cycle:
+Going through the whole cycle (context could be reused for further execution):

 ```clojure
 (let [;; It is convenient writing Convex Lisp as Clojure data